BEHAVIORAL SCIENCE APPLICATIONS LLC

 Intended Audience

-Emergency Managers
+• Emergency Managers

-Security Directors
+• Security Directors

-Law Enforcement Professionals
+• Law Enforcement Professionals

-Intelligence Analysts, Investigators, & Operators
+• Intelligence Analysts, Investigators, & Operators

-EMS and Fire Personnel
+• EMS and Fire Personnel

 Class Descriptions & Schedule

-Oct 6 | Foundations of Climate-Informed Security & Emergency Management
+Oct 4 | Foundations of Climate-Informed Security & Emergency Management

 Climate change poses a multi-level threat to the global community, and business operations at home and abroad.
 It is vital for an organization's leaders and planners to understand how both the direct and indirect impacts of climate change will affect the workforce and community.
 Security, emergency management, and business continuity plans will require recalibration to meet the operational and behavioral challenges of a warming planet.
 Anyone involved in disciplines related to safety and security, emergency management, and business continuity must begin to anticipate the behavioral consequences of climate change; they will be some of the greatest challenges we will face.

-Oct 13 | Climate-Informed Workplace Violence Prevention
+Oct 11 | Climate-Informed Workplace Violence Prevention

 There is a demonstrated causal relationship between heat and interpersonal aggression—as the temperature goes up, people’s behavior becomes more aggressive toward others.
-Heat affects arousal and irritability, with decreases in attention and self-regulation, as well as to an increase in negative and hostile thoughts.
+Heat affects arousal and irritability, with decreases in attention and self-regulation, as well as an increase in negative and hostile thoughts.
 Heat has a negative effect on cognitive function, which may reduce the ability to resolve a conflict without violence.
-Other studies yet have shown that in hot weather people are more likely to misread neutral signals as signs of hostility and less likely to avoid or condemn violence.
+Other studies have shown that in hot weather people are more likely to misread neutral signals as signs of hostility and less likely to avoid or condemn violence.

 When people are overheated, they simply have trouble thinking straight; there is notable cognitive disruption and distortion that can lead to poor problem-solving and overreactions to perceived threats.
 People who are hot also perceive other people as behaving aggressively, which increases the odds of hostile confrontations.
 In the workplace, on campus, and in the community, elevated temperatures contribute to an elevated risk of violence.
 Those tasked with creating workplace violence prevention plans and programs must anticipate and adapt to the effects of climate change on human behavior.
 This program will address important action steps in developing climate-informed workplace violence prevention programs, plans, and exercises to help participants meet the challenges ahead.

-Oct 20 | Climate-Informed Behavioral Threat Assessment & Management
+Oct 18 | Climate-Informed Behavioral Threat Assessment & Management

 Studies demonstrated a linear relationship that directly ties escalating temperatures to escalating violence with assault rates peaking at the highest temperatures.
 It has been calculated that between 2010 and 2099, climate change will cause an estimated additional 30,000 murders.
 Researchers at Boston University recently found that days of extreme heat were associated with higher rates of mental health-related Emergency Department visits.
 Those with mood disorders thought disorders, and substance abuse disorders often experience a significant exacerbation of their conditions as the temperature increases.
 The effect was more pronounced for men than women, and for those living in the U.S. Northeast, Northwest, and Mid-West, with the mental health impact of heat often lasting days after a heat wave.